How to Unclog a Shower Drain

 If your shower or bathtub is still draining slow, try these steps to treat the blockage:

-Deep-Clean the Shower Drain With Baking Soda and White Vinegar
+How to Unclog a Shower Drain With Baking Soda and White Vinegar

 If your shower is still draining slowly or you exposed a world of grime once you cleaned the hair away from the crossbars, take a moment to perform a deep clean.
 A deep clean tackles buildup in the pipes and targets grime that’s out of sight in the P-trap.